NextSDS Logo

 Engineering

 Good general ventilation (typically 10 air changes per hour) should be used.
 Ventilation rates should be matched to conditions.
 If applicable, use process enclosures, local exhaust ventilation, or other engineering controls to maintain airborne levels below recommended exposure limits.
 If exposure limits have not been established, maintain airborne levels to an acceptable level.
-An eye wash and safety shower must be available in the immediate work area.
 Use explosion-proof ventilation equipment.

 Hands